ossf/osv-schema/docs/schema.md

   Specifying one or more `GIT` ranges does NOT remove the requirement to specify an explicitly enumerated `versions` list, because `GIT` range inclusion queries cannot be answered without access to a copy of the underlying Git repository.

-Again, it is important to note that to allow portable (non-ecosystem-specific) processors to answer "is this version affected?", either `SEMVER` ranges or an explicit `versions` list must be given.
-The `ECOSYSTEM` and `GIT` ranges are only for adding additional context.

 ### affected[].ranges[].events fields